If you’re applying for college, you’re likely to hear a lot about the FAFSA, but what’s it all about?

 You’ll need tax information to complete the FAFSA.
-Students filing the 2019-20 FAFSA should use their (or their parents’, if appropriate) 2017 federal tax return.
+Students filing the FAFSA should use their (or their parents’, if appropriate) federal tax return for two years prior, i.e. if filing for the 2020-2021 FAFSA, you would use the 2018 tax return.
 The Internal Revenue Service offers a Data Retrieval Tool to help students and families get the tax information they need for the FAFSA.

 5. It’s not as scary as it seems